European shares hit near 6-year high as ECB hints at June action

 RESULTS BOOST

-Some reassuring updates from companies such as the German supermarket chain Metro helped underpin stocks in what has been a lacklustre reporting season so far.
+Some reassuring updates companies such as the German supermarket chain Metro helped underpin stocks in what has been a laucklustre reporting season so far.

 According to Thomson Reuters StarMine, 50 percent of the companies on the STOXX Europe 600 index that have reported quarterly earnings through May 7 have missed estimates, the highest proportion since the second quarter of 2011.

-Also helping market sentiment, data on Thursday showed that China's exports and imports returned to slight growth in April, after a weaker-than-expected start to 2014 in the world's second-biggest economy.
+Also helping market sentiment, data on Thursday showed that China's exports and imports returned to slight growth in April, sending a positive signal for the world's second-biggest economy after a weaker-than-expected start to 2014.

 Europe bourses in 2014: link.reuters.com/pap87v